 Ngāti Tahu, Ngāti Kurī

-Tā Mark Wiremu Solomon, (KNZM) is as an experienced and respected leader of his hapū, his iwi and the wider New Zealand business community.
+Tā Mark Wiremu Solomon, (KNZM) is an experienced and respected leader of his hapū, his iwi and the wider New Zealand business community.

 As a strong supporter of the E Tū Whānau kaupapa since its inception, Tā Mark is an outspoken advocate for violence free whānau.
 He believes a true rangatira is a servant of the people and reflects this in his role in helping establish the Iwi Chairs Forum in 2005 and his ambition of kotahitanga for Māori.